SigmaWe/SmartCommand/sentenceBERT/README.md

 This folder aims to achieve the text to command using the EMNLP2019 paper [sentenceBERT](https://arxiv.org/abs/1908.10084).
 I will use the associated implemented package [SentenceTransformers](https://www.sbert.net/).

-I also borrow a lot of code from [Dr. Bao's NLP class](https://github.com/forrestbao/pebble/blob/master/NLP/semantic_search.ipynb)
+I also borrow a lot of code from [Dr. Bao's NLP class](https://github.com/forrestbao/pebble/blob/master/NLP/semantic_search.ipynb).

+The code is tested on Pronto, if you want to run the code on your local machine, after installing the package above, in the current folder, run

+`python sentenceBERT.py`

 # Sample text commands: